ketels/mateo-hacs/README.md

 Use any HA calendar consumer (e.g. Calendar panel, automations) to react to upcoming meals.
 The next (ongoing or upcoming) event is exposed via the entity's `event` property.
 When weekends are excluded, Saturday/Sunday are filtered out entirely.
 Each event spans the configured serving window.

-## Migration Notes

-If upgrading from a version with only one sensor:
-1. Existing base sensor `unique_id` is preserved; automations/dashboards continue to work.
-2. New day sensors (weekday‑aware if weekends excluded) and calendar entity appear automatically.
-3. Adjust options for days ahead, intervals, serving window, or weekend inclusion as desired.

 ## Localization

 Meal names are shown as-is (Swedish).
 The base sensor shows 'Ingen meny idag' when today has no meals.
 Future day sensors show 'No menu' until meals are published.